Merkel in skiing accident as new German coalition bickers

 Merkel has also drawn criticism for the planned switch of her recently departed chief of staff, Ronald Pofalla, to a high-paying position as a political lobbyist for state-owned railway operator Deutsche Bahn.

-News of Pofalla’s move, which has not yet been finalized, came just two months after prosecutors opened an investigation into another top Merkel aide, Eckart von Klaeden, over his move to the top lobby job at German carmaker Daimler.
+News of Pofalla’s move, which has not yet been finalized, came just two months after prosecutors opened an investigation into another top Merkel aide, Eckart von Klaeden, over his move to the top lobby job at German carmaker Daimler (DAIGn.DE).

 Opposition parties and anti-lobby groups have denounced both moves as evidence of a “revolving door” between politics and business in Germany.